-The TI-85 is capable of showing a table of values for the equation(s) stored in the "Y=" screen when using a program called TABLE.
-First, move everything to one side of the equation, leaving the new equation: $0 = 2x^2 + 56x - 953$.
+The TI-86 is capable of showing a table of values for the equation(s) stored in the "Y=" screen.
+First, move everything to one side of the equation, leaving the new equation: $0 = 2x^2 + 56 \times - 953$ .
 Replace the 0 in the equation with the variable "y" (or y1, for the calculator).
 Type the equation into y1 and look at the table of values for the equation.
 The solution(s) will be where "y" (y1) is equal to zero in the table.

 The table can be set to begin at any value of x.
-Set the table to begin at x = 5 to start the search in 1985 (TblMin).
+Set the table to begin at x = 5 to start the search in 1985 (TblStart).
 The table must also be set for a distance between x values.
-Since x represents the number of years after 1980 it would make sense to let the distance between x values start at 1 (DTblMin).
+Since x represents the number of years after 1980 it would make sense to let the distance between x values start at 1 ( $\Delta$ Tbl).
 These values will eventually need to be changed to get a progressively more accurate answer.